 Our strategy for the Welsh language, Cymraeg 2050, sets long-term targets for increasing the number of teachers able to teach through the medium of Welsh.

-We are currently recruiting a broadly sufficient number of Welsh-medium teachers for the primary sector to be able to meet the 2021 target.
-However, reaching the 2021 targets for the secondary sector is a challenge.
+We are currently recruiting a broadly sufficient number of Welsh-medium teachers for the primary sector to be able to meet the targets.
+However, reaching the targets for the secondary sector is a challenge.
 Particular focus is needed on increasing the number of secondary school teachers able to teach Welsh as a subject and to teach through the medium of Welsh.

 Aim of the conversion programme

 The aim of the programme is to increase the number of Welsh-medium secondary teachers.
-Data suggest that there is a surplus of Welsh-medium primary teachers.
-Therefore, we are piloting a conversion programme targeting primary teachers with Qualified Teacher Status (QTS) to receive training and support in order to convert to teach in the secondary sector.
+A pilot conversion programme started in September 2020 with 10 teachers participating.
+Based on positive feedback from the participants and schools who are part of the pilot, our aim is to continue with the conversion programme during 2021/22 targeting primary teachers with Qualified Teacher Status (QTS) to receive training and support in order to convert to teach in the secondary sector

-The programme will be provided in partnership between schools and the Initial Teacher Education (ITE) providers over a period of one school term.
+The programme will be provided in partnership between schools and the Initial Teacher Education (ITE) providers over a period of one academic year.

 There will be four days of support delivered by ITE providers on the following themes: